biocorecrg/ExOrthist/README.md

 hg38	bosTau9 short
 mm10	bosTau9 short
 ```
 **--long_dist**, **--medium_dist**, **--short_dist**: list of stringency parameters for the pairwise orthology call corresponding to each evolutionary range.
-The list is in the format **“int_num,ex_sim,ex_len,prot_sim”**.
+The list is in the format **"int_num,ex_sim,ex_len,prot_sim"**.
-**int_num**: number of required surrounding introns with a conserved pahse.
-Accepted values: 0, 1, 2.
-When set to 0, the exon orthology call will not take intron conservation into account.
+  **int_num**: whether the two intron positions around the exon (2), only one (1) or none (0) must be conserved.
+When set to 0, the exon orthology call will not take conservation of intron positions into account.
   **ex_sim:** minimum percentage of sequence similarity between exon pairs.
-The same cutoff is applied for the conservation of the focus exon and its up/downstream exons.
+The same cutoff is applied to the conservation of the query exon and its up/downstream exons.
-**ex_len:** minimum ratio between lengths of an exon pair (shortest/longest).
+  **ex_len:** minimum ratio between the lengths of an exon pair (shortest/longest).
+Values from 0 to 1.
+Values closer to 1 require more similar exon lengths.
-**prot_sim:** minimum protein similarity required for a query and target protein isoforms to be compared.
-Example:
+  **prot_sim:** minimum global protein similarity required for a query and target protein isoforms to be compared.
+Example for each evolutionary distance range:
 ```
 --short_dist "2,0.7,0.6,0.25"
 --medium_dist "2,0.5,0.5,0.25"